gamaops/mono-sso/README.md

 # Mono SSO

 Mono SSO is an OAuth 2 compliant SSO focused on scalability and performance to provide authorization for SCSs and microservices.
+You can easily develop your SSO front-end using the Postman collection provided [here](api/postman/Mono SSO.postman_collection.json) to understand how to interact with SSO Provider.

+* Authentication - this folder contains the requests related to SSO resource owner authentication
+* Implicit Flow - OAuth2 implicit flow token grant
+* Authorization Code Flow - OAuth2 authorization code flow token grant

 ----------------